Reliability, Availability, and Serviceability (RAS) at VGS

 VGS uses infrastructure provided by Amazon Web Services (AWS), the world's leading Cloud Service Provider with whom we maintain a strategic partnership.
 AWS is responsible for protecting the infrastructure, which includes the hardware, software, networking, and data centers that run AWS cloud services.

 VGS uses several AWS cloud services, such as EC2 and RDS, for its applications.
-It has designed its security infrastructure and configuration using AWS-recommended best practices for security and cloud architecture.
+We have designed our security infrastructure and configuration using AWS-recommended best practices for security and cloud architecture.

 Data and Databases